animavita/animavita/README.md

 ## :dizzy: **Roadmap**

-Check our [board](https://github.com/animavita/animavita/projects/3) for more details about what we're building.
+Check our issues page for more details about what we're building.

 ## Contributing